gmail unsubscribeemail managementproductivity

 • Urgent threats or "act now" language

-Golden Rule: Only unsubscribe from senders you clearly recognize as legitimate.
+Golden rule: Only unsubscribe from senders you clearly recognize as legitimate.
 Mark all unknown senders as spam instead.

 Safest: Use privacy-focused automated tools